SpeysideHEP/spey-pyhf/docs/tutorials/utils.md

 ````{margin}
 ```{admonition} Attention!
 :class: attention
  Notice that the rest of the channels will be removed.
 If some of the channels are needed during the inference, simply remove the ones with `"op": "remove"` tag from the patch set.
+Patch set can be generated via `interpreter.make_patch()` function.
 ```
 ````